This is the second part of our series on problems with OpenCart.

 Marketing tools in OpenCart

-There are lots of marketing possibilities an online store owner can use to promote their products and drive sales:
+There are lots of marketing possibilities an online store owner can use to promote their products, drive sales and monetize their stores and marketplaces:

 - newsletter campaigns